 Fretwork

 A fret dress will be necessary where the frets on the guitar have become worn, grooved, or flattened unevenly from playing, creating string buzzing or intonation problems.
-The nut is carefully removed and, using a precision neck jig, the neck is adjusted straight, and the frets are levelled and then crowned.
-The frets are finally sanded and polished, and the nut reinstalled.
-The instrument then has a Professional Set Up.
+The neck is adjusted straight, using the precision Erlewine Neck Jig which results in the most accurate fret and fingerboard work.
+The frets are levelled, then crowned, and finally sanded and polished.
+The instrument then has a professional Set Up.

 Complete Refret ( includes Fret Dress and Standard set up)